gcc-mirror/gcc/gcc/rust/checks/errors/borrowck/bir-design-notes.md

 - Declaration of locals: `let _0: i32;`, where `_0` is the return value (even if it is of the unit type).
 Arguments are not listed here, they are listed in the function header.
 - A list of basic blocks: `bb0: { ... }`.
 The basic block name is the `bb` prefix followed by a number.
-- Each basic block consists of a list of BIR nodes (instructions).
+- Each basic block consists of a list of BIR statements.
 Instruction can be either assigned to a local (place) or be a statement.
   Instructions take locals (places) as arguments.
 - Each basic block is terminated with a control flow instruction followed by a list of destinations:
     - `goto -> bb3;` - a goto instruction with a single destination.